sumeyyatas/apple-charts-2024-sql-analysis/README.md

 ## 🔗 Related Post

-You can read the write-up behind this project and the thought process on [Medium here](#).
+You can read the write-up behind this project and the thought process on https://medium.com/@sumeyyatas24/learning-sql-with-apple-musics-top-20-songs-of-2024-508587a9a87d

 ## 📝 Data Source